Afthaab/GoMemCache/README.md

-# GoCache - A Lightweight Distributed Caching System in Golang
+# GoMemCache - A Lightweight Distributed Caching System in Golang

 GoCache is a high-performance, in-memory caching system built in Go.
 It supports TTL-based expiration, automatic cleanup, and is designed to scale across multiple nodes using consistent hashing (coming soon 🚀).